-cr | Christian responsibility in the public realm course
+cr Christian responsibility in the public realm course re Christian Responses to Issues of Race and Ethnicity course

 Capstone Courses

 Courses designated by departments as fulfilling the senior year capstone project requirement are designated in the course description.
 Also, see section, Capstone Project Requirement.